astromz/manifold_sorting/readme.md

 # Manifold Sorting
-Sort an array using manifold learning
+Sort a 2D array using manifold learning

 This is a module that uses sklearn's manifold learning to automatically explore all methods, find the best one, and more importantly **SORT** the data array for better visualization if needed.